 2 assumes financial stability in the issuing life insurance company

-Deborah F. Graver, CFP®, CLU®, AIF®, is President and Chief Operating Officer at Fragasso Financial Advisors, a Pittsburgh-based investment and financial planning firm.
+Deborah Graver, CFP®, CLU®, AIF® is Senior Vice President of Advanced Planning and Chief Compliance Officer at Fragasso Financial Advisors, a Pittsburgh-based investment and financial planning firm.
 Due to industry regulations, comments are not permitted on this blog.
 If you would like to contact the author, please email us at firstname.lastname@example.org.
 Deborah can also be reached for comment at 412-227-3200.